What should you do before December 31st to strengthen your finances? At year-end, there are a few critical steps you can take:

 Maximizing the amount you contribute allows you to take advantage of available tax deductions and employer-matching contributions.

-7) Consider a Roth Conversion
+7) Consider A Roth Conversion

 If you're unable to contribute to a Roth IRA directly because you don't qualify, you may benefit from contributing to a Traditional IRA and then converting the funds to a Roth IRA.